kevon217/data-dictionary-cui-mapping/README.md

 # data-dictionary-cui-mapping

-This package allows you to  load in a data dictionary and map cuis to defined fields using either the UMLS API or MetaMap API from NLM.
+This package allows you to load in a data dictionary and semi-automatically query appropriate UMLS concepts using either the UMLS API, MetaMap API, and/or Semantic Search through a custom Pinecone vector database .

+## Prerequisites

+- For UMLS API and MetaMap API, you will need to have an account with the UMLS API and/or MetaMap API.
+You can sign up for an account here: https://www.nlm.nih.gov/research/umls/index.html
+- For Semantic Search with Pinecone, you will need to have an account with Pinecone.
+You can sign up for an account here: https://www.pinecone.io/.
+Please reach out to me if you would like temporary access to my Pinecone index to explore these embeddings.

 ## Installation